dotnet/docs/api/index.md

 <tr>
    <td><a href="http://dotnet.github.io/api/System.Threading.html">System.Threading</a></td>
    <td>
    Provides types that enable multithreaded programming.
-In addition to classes for synchronizing thread activities and access to data (`Mutex`, `Monitor`, `Interlocked`, `AutoResetEvent`, and so on), this namespace includes a `ThreadPool` class that allows you to use a pool of system-supplied threads, and a `Timer` class that executes callback methods on thread pool threads.
+In addition to classes for synchronizing thread activities and access to data (such as <a href="http://dotnet.github.io/api/System.Threading.Mutex.html">Mutex</a>, <a href="http://dotnet.github.io/api/System.Threading.Monitor.html">Monitor</a>, <a href="http://dotnet.github.io/api/System.Threading.Interlocked.html">Interlocked</a>, and <a href="http://dotnet.github.io/api/System.Threading.AutoResetEvent.html">AutoResetEvent</a>), this namespace includes a <a href="http://dotnet.github.io/api/System.Threading.ThreadPool.html">ThreadPool</a> class that allows you to use a pool of system-supplied threads, and a <a href="http://dotnet.github.io/api/System.Threading.Timer.html">Timer</a> class that executes callback methods on thread pool threads.
    </td>
 </tr>
 <tr>